henkler/roguelike/README.md

 ### React

-This user interface is written 100% in React.
+This user interface is written 100% in React 15.0

-### ES2015
+### ES6

 The latest Javascript syntax (including modules) are used.
 Entities are defined as classes, and inheritance is used for player, enemy, and boss objects.